geekyme/next/readme.md

 * accounts-entry
 * jade
 * stylus
+* spiderable

 ### Boilerplate design
-This boilerplate is meant to dictate structure and functionality, not styling.
+This boilerplate is meant to dictate structure and functionality with common packages, not styling.
 Each project's styles are unique and you may want to define your own styles and ui frameworks (bootstrap, foundation, semantic-ui, etc).
 That is the reason why I did not include any ui frameworks here.
 You may also wish to build your own bootstrap styles from [Bootstrap](http://getbootstrap.com).

 ### Modularity